mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 > Use what you can!
 Take the best you can!

-I have chosen four most powerfull languages used in Data Science and Big Data,which should give you broadest span of accessible technologies and speed of development of tools.
+I have chosen four most powerful languages used in Data Science and Big Data,which should give you broadest span of accessible technologies and speed of development of tools.
 My current versions of chosen software:

 | Language              | | Version    |